The most entertaining of all antiques, toys constitute one of the fastest growing fields of collecting. They appeal to people of all ages:

 together or, after 1881, fastened together with tabs and slots stamped directly onto the tinplate pieces appraisals One of the earliest

-Tin Toy Manufactory founded in the 1850s as a were made in amazing variety.
+tin shops was the Philadelphia Tin Toy Manufactory founded in the 1850s as a were made in amazing variety.
 By 1900 one-third of

 all tinplate toys made in Germany were sold in the United States.
 Some of the most prominent antique tinplate toy-makers were the